Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Application to cosmology

 with $N!/(N-n)! \approx N^n$, even if shot noise is neglected.
 Had one only kept the leading order terms in the initial phase-space density, this would not be the case.

-Nevertheless, these initial conditions have been used for both the microscopic and macroscopic approach to KFT~\cite{Fabis2015,Bartelmann2016,Fabis2018,Lilow2018,Lilow2019,Pixius2022,Heisenberg2022,Konrad2022,Daus2025}, despite the inconsistency of using the linearized equation~\eqref{eq:lin_continuity}, but keeping arbitrary orders in~\eqref{eq:N_particle_old} and thereafter.
-This seemingly small difference makes the evaluation even of freely evolved phase-space density cumulants difficult\footnote{The main difficulty are oscillatory integrals of the form~\eqref{eq:rho_2}.
-For two-point functions, they can be Fourier-transformed, integrated with standard techniques and afterwards transformed back~\cite{Daus2025}, e.\,g.\ using FFTLog~\cite{Talman1978, Hamilton2000, Gebhardt2018}.
-For higher-point functions, this is no longer possible.}, introduces spurious non-Gaussianities, prevents an analytical solution of the macroscopic propagator~\cite{Lilow2018,Lilow2019}, and impacts late-time observables on small scales, as we will discuss in Section~\ref{sec:tree_level}.
+In summary, the inconsistent linearization introduces spurious effects like a velocity dispersion, higher-order contributions to initial cumulants and non-Gaussianities.
+Nevertheless, these initial conditions have been used for both the microscopic and macroscopic approach to KFT~\cite{Fabis2015,Bartelmann2016,Fabis2018,Lilow2018,Lilow2019,Pixius2022,Heisenberg2022,Konrad2022,Daus2025}.
+Even though the spurious effects are initially small, they make the evaluation even of freely evolved phase-space density cumulants difficult\footnote{The main difficulty are oscillatory integrals of the form~\eqref{eq:rho_2}.
+For two-point functions, they can be Fourier-transformed, integrated with standard techniques and afterward transformed back~\cite{Daus2025}, e.\,g.\ using FFTLog~\cite{Talman1978, Hamilton2000, Gebhardt2018}.
+For higher-point functions, this is no longer possible.}, prevent an analytical solution of the macroscopic propagator~\cite{Lilow2018,Lilow2019}, and impact late-time observables on small scales, as we will discuss in Sec.~\ref{sec:tree_level}.

 In fact, sampling from the configuration space density and thereafter enforcing a velocity associated to the position does not treat positions and momenta on equal footing.
-This motivates us to choose different initial conditions directly in the phase-space density.
+This motivates us to choose different initial conditions directly in the phase-space density, which employ the linearization consistently.